mull-project/mull/Docs/Config.md

     arguments: string
 ```

 This option is used with `CustomTest`.
-If a project uses custom test suite,
+If a project uses a custom test suite,
-then one can provide list of tests manually.
+then one can provide a list of tests manually.
 Each test entry should have
-a unique name, name of a program (`argv[0]`), arguments (`argv`) required to
+a unique name, a name of a program (`argv[0]`), arguments (`argv`) required to
 run the test program, and the name of a test method.
 The method name should
 contain a mangled name of a test function.

-If `CustomTest` used and no `custom_tests` specified, then Mull picks the whole
-program as a single test, i.e. the custom test definition looks like the
+If `CustomTest` used and no `custom_tests` specified, then Mull picks the whole program as a single test, i.e., the custom test definition looks like the
 following:

 ```